 Our County was established in 1826, but was inhabited much earlier with people settling on the Wabash near Ft.
 Ouiatenon.
-The earliest graves that are marked in our County are in 1811 at the Tippecanoe Battlefield in Battleground.
-All other cemeteries follow with death dates on tombstones showing the 1820's or 1830's.
-Probably when more stone carvers moved in the area.
+The earliest graves that are marked in our County are in 1811 at the Tippecanoe Battlefield in Battleground, but most tombstone found after that are sdated 1820's or 1830's, probably when more stone carvers moved in the area.

 On my journey around this County, I've taken overall photograph of each cemetery and they are linked below for you to view.
 Several cemeteries have been completely destroyed.
-As the public continues to contribute new digital photos to these listings, you may find different dates than you have seen in the past, some will correct previously recorded readings you might have found in old card files, libraries or old books.
+As the public continues to contribute new digital photos to these listings, you may find different dates and spellings that you have seen in the past, some will correct previously recorded readings you might have found in old card files, libraries or old books.
 I'm finding this is very common around this State.
 Working with a digital camera can reveal better data.
 Sometimes a stone needs to be cleaned.
 Here is an good article on cleaning.
 Learn to clean the old tombstones Or it can be helpful to go out in the colder months after the frost has hit the area and the leaves are gone, then the old tombstones will read much clearer.
+Please just use a nylon bursh andwater to clean them.
+Try not to push on the old stone.
+They can break easily.

 Check out other information links at the very bottom.
 I have also linked some of my projects or helped someone else.
 Tippecanoe County INPCRP.
 Also look at our Indiana Pioneer Cemetery Restoration Project page.